UTS-eResearch/describo-data-service/README.md

 ## List local items

 This method allows you to get a list of items added via `put`.
 It takes four arguments, all of which are optional:

-* offset: the result to start from - ie the page
+-   offset: the result to start from - ie the page
-* limit: the number of results to return
+-   limit: the number of results to return
-* @type: the type to filter by
-* order: 'ASC' || 'DESC' - results will be order by name in this order
+-   order: 'ASC' || 'DESC' - results will be order by name in this order
+-   @type: the type to filter by
+-   filter: a string for filtering on the name property - constructs a LIKE query: %filter%

 ```